foxdst/nzgdc_2025/html/nzgdc-widget/docs/Event_Data_API_Documentation.md

 This file is the "data processing plant."
 It takes the raw, sometimes inconsistent, data from the source and transforms it into a uniform format that the rest of the widget expects.

 *   **`transformSpeakers(apiData)`**
-    *   **What it does:** This function specifically focuses on speaker information.
-It extracts speaker details from different places in the raw data (like the main speaker list and embedded in session details), cleans them up, and combines relevant fields (like position and company) into a single, easy-to-display format.
+    *   **What it does:** ✅ ENHANCED: This function specifically focuses on speaker information with corrected field prioritization.
+It extracts speaker details from different places in the raw data, cleans them up, and combines relevant fields with proper `displayName` → `name` fallback logic and enhanced contact field mapping.
-    *   **Why it's important:** Ensures all speaker profiles are consistent, no matter where they appeared in the raw data.
+    *   **Why it's important:** Ensures all speaker profiles are consistent with reliable field mapping, no matter where they appeared in the raw data.
     *   **Input:** The raw event data.
-    *   **Output:** A standardized list of speaker objects.
+    *   **Output:** A standardized list of speaker objects with corrected field prioritization.

 *   **`transformEvents(apiData, speakerMap)`**
     *   **What it does:** This is a big one!
 It goes through all the sessions listed in the raw schedule, extracts their details (like title, time, description), and links them up with the correct speaker information (using the `speakerMap` created earlier).
 It also cleans up HTML from descriptions.